http2/http2.github.io/faq/index.md

 ### Can I use HTTP/2 now?

-HTTP/2 isn't yet available in mainline browsers, but there are experimental builds available, and it may be avilable in "nightly" channels.
+HTTP/2 isn't yet available in mainline browsers, but there are experimental builds available, and it may be available in "nightly" channels.

 There are also several servers available (including a test server form [Akamai](https://github.com/http2/http2-spec/wiki/Akamaighost) and [Twitter](https://twitter.com/)'s main site), and a number of Open Source implementations that you can deploy and test.